 Interest rate risk is the risk that future cash flows of a financial instrument will fluctuate as a result of changes in market interest rates.
 The Group is exposed to interest rate cash flow risk on its investments.

-The Group's exposure to interest rate risk is considered low because the Group has debt at a fixed rate.
+The Group's exposure to interest rate risk is considered low because the Group principal debt is the 2028 Senior Notes described in Note 16.
+The rate on the bonds is fixed at 6%.